peterkhe1999/CheatSheet/OSCP/README.md

 ```

 **SSH dynamic port forwarding**
-- the listening port that the SSH client creates is a **SOCKS proxy server port**.
+- The listening port that the SSH client creates is a **SOCKS proxy server port**.
 SOCKS is a proxying protocol.
 A SOCKS server accepts packets (with a SOCKS protocol header) and forwards them on to wherever they're addressed.

 **Proxychains** uses the Linux shared object preloading technique (LD_PRELOAD) to hook libc networking functions within the binary that gets passed to it, and forces all connections over the configured proxy server.